cmu-mfi/mfi_ddb_library/schema/spbv-metric-naming.md

-## Time Series Sparkplug Message Structure
+## Sparkplug Metric Naming Convention

-Sparkplug requires following topic structure: `namespace/group_id/message_type/node_id/[device_id]`
+* Sparkplug requires following topic structure: `namespace/group_id/message_type/node_id/[device_id]`

-Two `message_type` are expected in the time series data: DBIRTH and DDATA.
+* Two `message_type` are expected in the time series data: DBIRTH and DDATA.
 DDEATH is optional.

+* Sparkplug messages are serialized using protobuf.
+The document below gives examples in JSON format for readability.

+* Sparkplug standard specific naming convention is defined in section 6.4.2 of the [Sparkplug specification](https://sparkplug.eclipse.org/specification/version/3.0/documents/sparkplug-specification-3.0.0.pdf).
+The naming convention below specifies additional requirements for the metrics.

 ### DBIRTH